romuloctba/romuloctba/README.md

 ## More info:

-> TL;DR I like to build cool stuff
+> I like to build cool stuff

 ### Some Hobbies: